jclouds/jclouds-labs/rackspace-cloudbigdata-us/README.md

 Rackspace Cloud Auto Scale US
 =============================

-The Rackspace Cloud Big Data Provider for the US zones.
+The Rackspace Cloud Big Data Provider for the US region.

 Production ready?
 No